 Child health impacts of coal: Evidence from India's Coal Expansion

 What are the child health and human capital consequences of India’s large coal power expansion?
 Using variation in local coal capacity within place across cohorts, I find that exposure to a median-sized coal plant at birth is associated with a 0.1 standard deviation child height deficit.
-This paper has been accepted at Journal of Human Resources.
+This paper is forthcoming in Journal of Human Resources.

 Gender and LPG use after government intervention in rural north India